aptos-foundation/AIPs/aips/aip-20.md

     /// NOTE: Membership check is performed inside, which can be expensive, depending on the structures `L` and `S`. public fun downcast<L,S>(element_x: &Element<L>): Option<Element<S>>;

-    /// Hash an arbitrary-length byte array `msg` into structure `S` using the given `suite`.
+    /// Hash an arbitrary-length byte array `msg` into structure `S` with a domain separation tag `dst`
-    /// A unique domain separation tag `dst` of size 255 bytes or shorter is required
-    /// for each independent collision-resistent mapping involved in the protocol built atop.
-    /// Abort if `dst` is too long. public fun hash_to<St, Su>(dst: &vector<u8>, msg: &vector<u8>): Element<St>;
+    /// using the given hash-to-structure suite `H`. public fun hash_to<St, Su>(dst: &vector<u8>, msg: &vector<u8>): Element<St>;

     #[test_only]